chipturner/pxhist/README.md

 - P3: stats subcommand to show some interesting data

 ### Extensions
-- P1: more shell support
+- P2: more shell support
-  - P1: fish?
   - P2: and then non-shells like mysql, python, gdb, sqlite_history ...
 - P3: explore using _pxh_ for interactive shell incremental history